 Since an amputation is a serious injury resulting in significant medical expenses, lost wages, and pain and suffering, the best way to safeguard your right to compensation is to hire an experienced personal attorney.
 Your attorney can help assess the value of your case, document your damages, line up relevant expert testimony, and negotiate with the insurer on your behalf.

 Neblett, Beard & Arsenault has extensive experience helping Louisiana residents receive the compensation they're entitled to after suffering a car accident amputation.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation consultation.